Trhova/Causal-Microbiome-Omics/README.md

-# Causal-ish Omics: A Practical Guide with a Toy Microbiome → Metabolite → Outcome Example
+# Causal-ish Omics: A Practical Guide with a Toy Microbiome to Metabolite to Outcome Example

 This repo is a guide for people doing microbiome / metabolomics / multi-omics who want to get **closer** to causal answers.